thatgirldorian/Rock-Paper-Scissors-with-JavaScript/README.md

 - Scissors cut paper.
 - Paper covers rock.
 - If there’s a tie, then the game ends in a draw.
-- Our code will break the game into four parts:

 This program: